be-next/Aho-Corasick/README.md

 can be used to transform the tree in to DataViz file that would be used later to draw the tree.

-Then use DataViz `dot` command like this:
+Then use GraphViz `dot` command like this:

 ```sh
 > dot -Tpng graph1.dot > graph1.png